Grand Loop Road: Map & Itinerary for Yellowstone’s Most Scenic Drive

 7. Midway Geyser Basin to Norris Geyser Basin:

 • The drive from Midway Geyser Basin to Norris Geyser Basin takes about 40 minutes (24 miles).
+You’ll pass the Lower Geyser Basin and Fountain Paint Pots on your way.
 At Norris, you can explore some of Yellowstone’s most active and colorful thermal features, including the unpredictable Steamboat Geyser.

 8. Norris Geyser Basin to Mammoth Hot Springs: